MrQR-me/docs/profile.md

 ## Free User Account
 {: .text-purple-000 }

-YourFree Account will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access to, and complete any **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform, once the site owner as approved your access.
+Your Free User Account will allow you to access the **MrQR**{: .text-purple-000 } platform and enable you to request access to - and complete - any **MrQR**{: .text-purple-000 } Site Forms on any Site being managed using the **MrQR**{: .text-purple-000 } platform.
+The Site Owner will need to approve access before you can do this.

-Your profile page does not allow you to Store or Share any information.
+Your profile page does not allow you to store or share any information.

-You cannot add Store or Share Addresses, Training Records or Equipment Details.
+You cannot add, store, or share addresses, training records, or equipment details.

 ## Pro User Account
 {: .text-purple-000 }

-Your Pro User Account will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access to, and complete any **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform, once the site owner as approved your access.
+Your Pro User Account will allow you to access the **MrQR**{: .text-purple-000 } platform and enable you to request access to - and complete - any **MrQR**{: .text-purple-000 } Site Forms on any Site being managed using the **MrQR**{: .text-purple-000 } platform.
+The Site Owner will need to approve access before you can do this.

-You can Store and Share:
+You can store and share:

-* Profile Image
+* Profile image
-* Full Name
+* Full name
-* Contact Number
+* Contact number
 * Your National Insurance Number
-* Date of Birth
+* Date of birth
 * Occupation
 * Employer
-* Employment Status
+* Employment status
-* Basic Medical Infomation you wish to share
+* Basic medical information you wish to share
-* Contact Details of a person you whis to be contacted in the event of an incedent.
+* Contact details of a person you wish to be contacted in the event of an incident
-* Multiple Addresses
+* Multiple addresses
-* Multiple Training Records (including Descriptions, Key Dates & images)
+* Multiple training records (including descriptions, key dates, and images)
-* Multiple Equipment Records (including Descriptions & images)
+* Multiple equipment records (including descriptions and images)

-You can share your profile page including you Profile Image, Employer, Occupation, Contact Number and Training Records via email or your Unique **MrQR**{: .text-purple-000 } Code.
+You can share your profile page including your profile image, employer, occupation, contact number, and training records via email or your unique **MrQR**{: .text-purple-000 } Code.

-### Your Profile Image
+### Profile Image
 {: .text-purple-000 }

-You can add your profile image, this will be automatically Shared and used as an Identification image on **MrQR**{: .text-purple-000 } forms.
+Your profile image will automatically be shared and used as an identification image on **MrQR**{: .text-purple-000 } Forms.
+When adding a profile image, you can take a new photo or upload one from your files.

 ![Profile](/assets/images/MrQR_Profile_Photo.png "Profile")

-### Your Name
+### Name
 {: .text-purple-000 }
-Adding your Full Name, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+Your full name will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

-### your Contact Number
+### Contact Number
 {: .text-purple-000 }
-Adding your Contact Number, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+Your primary contact number will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

-### Your National Insurance Number
+### National Insurance Number
 {: .text-purple-000 }
-Adding Your National Insurance Number, with a Pro User Account, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+With a Pro User Account, your National Insurance Number will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

 ### Date of Birth
 {: .text-purple-000 }
-Adding Your Date of Birth, with a Pro User Account, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+With a Pro User Account, your date of birth will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

 ### Occupation
 {: .text-purple-000 }
-Adding Your Occupation, with a Pro User Account, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+With a Pro User Account, your occupation will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

 ### Employer
 {: .text-purple-000 }
-Adding Your employer, with a Pro User Account, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+With a Pro User Account, your employer will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

 ### Employment Status
 {: .text-purple-000 }
-Adding Your employment status, with a Pro User Account, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+With a Pro User Account, your employment status will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

-### Basic Medical Infomation you wish to share
+### Basic Medical Information
 {: .text-purple-000 }
-Adding any Medical information, with a Pro User Account, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+With a Pro User Account, any basic medical information that you wish to disclose (such as allergies, phobias, or prescribed medication) will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

 ![Profile](/assets/images/MrQR_single%20Inputs.png "Inputs")
 [Back to Top](https://docs.mrqr.me/profile/)
 {: .text-right }

-### Details of a person you wish to be contacted in the event of an incident.
+### Next of Kin Contact Details
 {: .text-purple-000 }
-Adding Contact Details of the Person you wish to be contacted in the event if an incident, with a Pro User Account, this will be automatically Shared on **MrQR**{: .text-purple-000 } forms.
+With a Pro User Account, you can add contact details of the person you wish to be contacted in the event of an incident.
+This will automatically be shared on **MrQR**{: .text-purple-000 } Forms.

 ![Profile](/assets/images/MrQR_Next_of_Kin.png "Addresses")
 [Back to Top](https://docs.mrqr.me/profile/)